teleyinex/teleyinex.github.com/blog/_posts/2013-09-23-video-tutorial.md

 When I finished my video, I checked the OpenShot web site to see if there is a new version that fixes all the problems I had,  and luckily it seems like a new version is in the oven.
 Thus, in the future it should be much easier to do it in GNU/Linux.

-Final note: I want to try the popular [Lightworks](http://libregraphicsworld.org/blog/entry/first-look-at-lightworks-beta-for-linux) and see how good it is, but as usual, I do not have enough time :-)
+Final note: I want to try the popular [Lightworks](http://libregraphicsworld.org/blog/entry/first-look-at-lightworks-beta-for-linux) and see how good it is, but as usual, I do not have enough time <i class="twa twa-smile"></i>.